dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

     - `resurrection_candidates_registry_{ts}.json`
     - `resurrection_untraceable_registry_entries_{ts}.json`
 ```

-These json files use a write-to-disk methodology for the aggregation, whereby each of the process level files are
+The aggreagation json files are assembled from a write-to-disk re-assembly of all the process_registry sets for all processes in the
+execution run.
+The aggregate registry listing can then be screened and filtered out accordingly by the criteria descirbe in detail
+below....

 The 3 types of registry anomalies detected by the resurrection monitor are: